TaynanDuarte/typescript-inversion-of-control/readme.md

-# A simple example of how to apply inversion of control usin tsyringe lib
+# A simple example of how to apply inversion of control using tsyringe lib

 - To test it you just need to change IOC_CONTAINER.ts file.
 - Uncomment the code below "Using MySql" and comment the code below "Using MongoDb" to change database.